lawlawson/JS30-Flex-Panels/README.md

 ## Demo

-[View Demo](https://heartfelt-heliotrope-c6a879.netlify.app/) <!-- Add a link to your live demo once deployed -->
+[View Demo]() <!-- Add a link to your live demo once deployed -->

 ## Features

-- Play drum sounds by pressing corresponding keys or clicking drum pads
-- Cross-browser compatibility
-- Easy to understand and extend with vanilla JavaScript
+- CSS & JavaScript functionality to reveal images and text using animation upon click.

 ## Getting Started